-2.1 That Walsall Council approves a period of consultation on the proposed Admissions Policy.
+That Walsall Council adopts the proposed Admissions Policy from September 2014.

-3. Report Details
+3. Report detail

 3.1 The Council has a statutory duty to ensure that there are sufficient school places to meet the need for every Walsall child, to comply with School Admissions Code (2012) and to make arrangements for enabling parents to express a preference for a school.
 The policy sets out the principles which Walsall Council will apply when planning the provision of school places and responding to consultations about proposed new schools, and when setting admission arrangements for community and voluntary controlled schools and responding to consultations on admission arrangements for school and academies which are their own admission authority.